Your cart is currently empty!

 Why This Recipe Works

-Delicious: A divine combination of almond, cacao, and coffee flavors.
+- Delicious: A divine combination of almond, cacao, and coffee flavor.

 Combine all the ingredients for the oats and let them set in the fridge overnight.
 Blend the Cacao Coffee Cream ingredients and also let them set in the fridge for at least an hour.
 When ready to serve, layer the oats and cream in a glass, jar or bowl.
 Top with some soy yogurt and a dusting of cacao powder.
 Enjoy your nourishing Tiramisu Overnight Oats!